-- 1. Fill hopper 1⁄2 full of seed, add 1⁄4 cup (59 ml) (conventional); 2 pounds (1 kg) (ASD) of talc and mix thoroughly. - 2.
-Finish filling hopper, add another 1⁄4 cup (59 ml) (conventional); 2 pounds (1 kg) (ASD) of talc and mix thoroughly. - 3.
+- 1. Fill hopper 1/2 full of seed, add 1/4 cup (conventional) of talc and mix thoroughly. - 2.
+Finish filling hopper, add another /4 cup (conventional) of talc and mix thoroughly. - 3.
 Adjust rate of talc use as needed so all seeds are coated, while avoiding a buildup of talc in bottom of hopper.